 |Inherited||These are partly inherited from an individual to the offspring as one of the two alleles, during the reproduction process. ||The phenotype is not inherited.|

 |Determined by||Using scientific methods like Polymerase Chain Reaction (PCR) to find out the kind of genes on the allele.||By observing the organisms.|

 |Affected by||It is affected by genes.||It is affected by the genotype and other environmental conditions.

 |Examples||Few diseases, blood groups, eye colour, height, etc.||Weight, body physique, eye colour, hair colour, birds beak, etc.|

 The observable characteristics of an organism, which are the consequence of the genotype (the genetic material) and the environment are known as phenotype.
 These are morphological features like colour, shape, size, behaviour and other biochemical properties.

 Due to the change in the environmental conditions and other physiological and morphological changes linked with the ageing may result in the change of the phenotype, which is constant and throughout life.
 Different living style, available foods, evolution also contribute to these changes.
 An organism’s phenotype is recognised by its genotype (a set of genes carried by the organisms).

-For examples, there are the different variety of dogs in the same environment, which can be easily recognised by their different colour, ears, height, weight, behaviour, etc. This distinction is due to slight change in their genetic code.
+For examples, there are a different variety of dogs in the same environment, which can be easily recognised by their different colour, ears, height, weight, behaviour, etc. This distinction is due to a slight change in their genetic code.

 Upcoming points will be focussing on the essential difference between the two terms;